stupidsing/suite/README.md

 - Linux, unix, or cygwin
 - JDK 1.8
 - Apache Maven 3
-- rlwrap if you want to use the convenient interactive prompt
+- rlwrap if you want more command-line convenience

 ### How to build and run the project?

 Execute run.sh.
-It executes maven to build the java code, and performs pre-compilation as well.
+It builds Java code, and performs pre-compilation.

-### How to in set up in eclipse?
+### How to set up in eclipse?

 Execute command
 mvn eclipse:clean eclipse:eclipse